stacked-git/stacked-git.github.io/content/changelog/_index.md

 - Avoid case insensitive patch name collisions.
 On operating systems with case-insensitive paths, patch names that only differ by case lead to patch reference collisions.
-StGit now ensures that patch names are distinct under case insensitive comparisions.
+StGit now ensures that patch names are distinct under case insensitive comparisons.
 - `stg pull` and `stg rebase` record updated stack state instead of deferring until the next stack-modifying command to do so.